jhurray/Ladybug/README.md

 let forest = try Array<Tree>(json: [treeJSON, treeJSON, treeJSON])
 ```

-Both initializers will throw an exception if decoding fails.
+Both initializers will throw an error if decoding fails.

 ## Encoding <a name="encoding"></a>